noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 cd c:\EQ\SQL

-Then enter mysql -uroot -ppassword where password is the password you chose when installing MySQL.
+Then enter mysql -uroot -p and press enter.
+Enter your password which you chose when installing MySQL.

 You should be presented with a mysql> prompt.